Light therapy or Phototherapy, is the treatment of a disorder by exposure

 10. Average power: amount of power actually delivered in a given time

-the FDA has given them the clearance for human infrared therapy.
+the FDA has given the technology the clearance for human infrared therapy.
 There

 are no known side effects to this treatment.
 Patients who are pregnant